abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 5. Save results for later comparison and use

 #### Job 2
-6. Repeat Step 2, 3, and 4 for base branch this time
+6. Repeat Step 2, 3, and 4 for the base branch this time
 7. Download results from Step #5 and run a Python Script to compare both
 8. Send results to Slack to your database or do whatever with it